kerem-acer/basic-cms/README.md

-# basic-cms
+# .Net Core Basic CMS Project
-Basic CMS project with clean architecture based on [this repo](https://github.com/jasontaylordev/CleanArchitecture)
+Basic CMS project based on [this repo](https://github.com/jasontaylordev/CleanArchitecture)

 ## How To Run?